 To help students succeed in programs with remote learning requirements, Durham College’s IT Services department has identified minimum technology recommendations.
 While these are not program requirements, these suggestions will help ensure students have the right tools to support a quality remote learning experience.

 View all career options

-Students who successfully complete this program may qualify for a nine month reduction in steam time.
+Students who successfully complete this program may be eligible for a nine- month reduction of qualifying experience time ( steam time).
 In addition, students who pass their two TSSA tests and successfully complete three months of industry experience, may qualify for their Fourth Class Operating Engineer certificate of qualification.

-Please note: Some courses may be offered during a different semester due to changes in program delivery as a result of the COVID-19 pandemic.
+Please note: Some courses may be offered during a different semester due to changes in program delivery.
 Students will still receive the same curriculum and have to meet the same learning outcomes.
 Questions related to program delivery can be directed to Admissions.

 To help students have the best remote learning experience possible, Durham College’s IT Services department has identified technology recommendations for each program based on course needs and software requirements.
 While not required, students may want to consider these suggestions if they are purchasing a computer or laptop for the upcoming academic year.

 Operating System: Microsoft Windows 10 Professional or Education x64 SP1